vshpotter/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-import-agreement.md

    ![A screenshot of Import signed agreements page.](../../media/content-understanding/agreements-import-dialog.png)

-    > [!NOTE]
-    > To import scanned PDF files and extract data from them, you need to enable the [OCR pay-as-you-go service](ocr-overview.md).

 3. Choose the workspace where the agreement should be stored, and then pick the category to which the agreement belongs.

 4. Select **Next** to process the file and detect fields.